evycina/Code-Assessment-RTS/README.md

-RTS Code Assessment \n
+RTS Code Assessment
-Applicant: Eveli Bayne \n
+Applicant: Eveli Bayne
-Language used: C# \n
+Language used: C#

 Includes unit tests developed using MSTest.
 Development was performed using Visual Studio 2019, but only source files have been included for review.